Shinoa-Fores/devzat/README.md

-   cd        #room|user      Join #room, DM user or run cd to see a list tz        <zone> [24h]    Set your IANA timezone (like tz Asia/Dubai) and optionally set 24h nick      <name>          Change your username pronouns  @user|pronouns  Set your pronouns or get another user's theme     <theme>|list    Change the syntax highlighting theme rest                      Uncommon commands list cmds                      Show this message
+   cd        #room|user      Join #room, DM user or run cd to see a list tz        <zone> [24h]    Set your IANA timezone (like tz Asia/Dubai) and optionally set 24h nick      <name>          Change your username theme     <theme>|list    Change the syntax highlighting theme rest                      Uncommon commands list cmds                      Show this message